MatteoBattilana/WeatherView/README.md

 	getAngle() | getCurrentAngle()

 	Since the modification exposed, now is possible to have more control of each single parameter.
 In the older version, the developer could set only the paramenter of the playing or setted animation.
 Please take a look to the wiki to discover more configuration options.

-> The library is Free Software, you can use it, extended with no requirement to open source your changes.
-You can also make paid apps using it.

 ## Screenshots

-A set of screenshots from the demo application.

 <img src="images/sample_clear_1.png" width="250"> <img src="images/sample_rain_1.png" width="250"> <img src="images/sample_snow_1.png" width="250">

 ## License details

 ```
 Copyright 2016 Matteo Battilana